Family Vacation Fun

-Paddle Your Wares.
+- Paddle Your Wares.

 Enjoy the water and get a cardio workout, too, with a ride in one of the resort’s kayaks.

 - Play a Round.

-  Squeeze in a “Quick 6”— a loop of six holes that can be played in about an hour — at The Preserve.
+Take the family to play a round of golf at The Preserve.
 Bob Cupp and Fuzzy Zoeller designed this entire course with a more forgiving layout, making it suitable for players of all levels and ages.